Great Northern War

 After Poltava, the anti-Swedish coalition revived and subsequently Hanover and Prussia joined it.
 The remaining Swedish forces in plague-stricken areas south and east of the Baltic Sea were evicted, with the last city, Tallinn, falling in the autumn of 1710.
-The coalition members partitioned most of the Swedish dominions among themselves, destroying the Swedish dominium maris baltici.
-Sweden proper was invaded from the west by Denmark–Norway and from the east by Russia, which had occupied Finland by 1714.
-Sweden defeated the Danish invaders at the Battle of Helsingborg.
-Charles XII opened up a Norwegian front but was killed in the Siege of Fredriksten in 1718.
+By 1714, Russia had occupied Finland.

+On 18 October 1709, Sweden received Denmark-Norway’s declaration of war, presented as a response to the alleged maltreatment of Danes by Sweden in Scania.
+Swedish victory at Helsingborg amounted to only a brief respite before ultimate defeat in the west.

+From June 1716, Denmark and Russia prepared a joint invasion of Sweden proper, which the Tsar envisioned as dealing the Swedish king a decisive blow.
+Earlier that year, Charles XII had invaded south-eastern Norway, but a string of successive defeats, together with the systematic disruption of Swedish logistics by the Norwegians, had forced him back towards the border.
+In June and July, a renewed offensive against Fredrikshald, or Halden, was frustrated by the combined efforts of the town's garrison and inhabitants.
+The campaign was finally abandoned after Tordenskjold, the Norwegian naval hero, captured almost the entire Swedish supply and transport fleet at Dynekilen, forcing Charles XII to finally retreat across the border.
+In the meantime, a Danish-Russian invasion force was assembling across the strait.
+Severe delays, however, pushed the operation into autumn and, together with growing distrust and strategic divergence between the allied monarchs, ultimately led to its cancellation.

+In 1718, Sweden launched a second and even larger campaign against Norway.
+Charles XII was ultimately killed in the trenches before Fredriksten, while a second Swedish field army was forced onto the Carolean Death March during its retreat from Trøndelag, losing most of its men.
+The failure of the Norwegian campaign constituted a severe strategic defeat for Sweden and effectively brought its offensive war to an end.

 The war ended with the defeat of Sweden, leaving Russia as the new dominant power in the Baltic region and as a new major force in European politics.
 The Western powers, Great Britain and France, became caught up in the separate War of the Spanish Succession (1701–1714), which broke out over the Bourbon Philip of Anjou's succession to the Spanish throne and a possible joining of France and Spain.
 The formal conclusion of the Great Northern War came with the Swedish-Hanoverian and Swedish-Prussian Treaties of Stockholm (1719), the Dano-Swedish Treaty of Frederiksborg (1720), and the Russo-Swedish Treaty of Nystad (1721).
 By these treaties Sweden ceded its exemption from the Sound Dues and lost the Baltic provinces and the southern part of Swedish Pomerania.
 The peace treaties also ended its alliance with Holstein-Gottorp.
 Hanover gained Bremen-Verden, Brandenburg-Prussia incorporated the Oder estuary (Stettin Lagoons), Russia secured the Baltic Provinces, and Denmark strengthened its position in Schleswig-Holstein.
 In Sweden, the absolute monarchy had come to an end with the death of Charles XII, and Sweden's Age of Liberty began.